-The competent authority for the implementation of EU and national organic legislation is the Ministry of Agriculture, Nature and Food Quality, which is also responsible for the approval and surveillance of the control authority Skal.

-Pre-packed organic products sold in the Netherlands have to be labelled with the EU organic farming logo.
+Ministry of Agriculture is responsible for the implementation of the EU legislation for organic farming, the National Institute of Origin and Quality (INAO) as the assigned competent authority is responsible for the approval and monitoring of the private control bodies.
+Pre-packed organic products sold in France have to be labelled with the EU organic farming logo.
 For products imported from third countries the use of the EU organic farming logo is optional.
 A mandatory national organic label does not exist.